 Since July 1977, school employees have had the right to negotiate contracts which spell out their “Terms and Conditions of Employment” and which can be enforced by the use of a grievance procedure that culminates in binding arbitration.
 The “Rodda Act,” provided for:

 - Impasse procedure

 These rights are codified into a formal contract covering the wages, hours, and working conditions of the employees in a school district and the latest copy our contract can be found here

 The negotiated contract is legally binding on the parties and can be enforced.
 In the absence of a binding arbitration clause, the contract can be enforced through the Public Employment Relations Board (PERB) as an “Unfair Practice” and/or the courts as a “Breach of Contract.”
 Every grievance filed not only helps define the contractual language, it also has an impact on the subsequent bargaining process.

 Would you like to know more?
 Please click on the flyer below!

-Do you have more questions about this process?
-Please contact our grievance co-chairs, Lisa Cusi and Megan Morris They may be reached at 707-999-1007.
+\Do you have more questions about this process?
+Please contact our grievance chairs, Lisa Cusi.
+She may be reached at 707-999-1007.